MRJOHN5ON/learning_playwright/README.md

 - Ensure project links navigate to the correct pages
 - Checks color changes on elements upon hovering
 - Fills out contact form fields and validates alert message
+- Gets computed style (color) of specific text and verifies it
+- Finds and interacts with iFrame (embedded youtube video)
+- Locates headers and confirms text

 ## Prerequisites